After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 Step 2: Focus on the big picture.

-Step 3: Negotiate the terms of your divorce in good faith.
+Step 3: Negotiate the terms of your divorce agreement in good faith.

-Step 4: Place the needs of your children first and be good co-parents once your divorce is finalized.
+Step 4: Place the needs of your children first, create a good parenting plan and be good co-parents once your divorce is finalized.

-Step 5: Work through the terms of your settlement agreement in an environment of mutual respect and dignity without involving attorneys.
+Step 5: Work through the terms of your settlement agreement in an environment of mutual respect and dignity out of court and without involving attorneys.

 Doing these things are the keys to divorcing amicably.